awsdocs/amazon-sagemaker-developer-guide/doc_source/automatic-model-tuning-ex-cleanup.md

 **Note**
 If you plan to explore other examples, you might want to keep some of these resources, such as your notebook instance, S3 bucket, and IAM role\.

-1. Open the SageMaker console at [https://console\.aws\.amazon\.com/sagemaker/](https://console.aws.amazon.com/sagemaker/) and delete the notebook instance\.
+1. Open the Amazon SageMaker console at [https://console\.aws\.amazon\.com/sagemaker/](https://console.aws.amazon.com/sagemaker/) and delete the notebook instance\.
 Stop the instance before deleting it\.

 1. Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/) and delete the bucket that you created to store model artifacts and the training dataset\.